mahimrahman/Portfolio-JJKxDS-Themed/README.md

 - **Navigation**: Sticky navigation with mobile-responsive menu and smooth animations
 - **Portfolio**: Interactive showcase of development, design, photography, and UI/UX work
 - **Experience**: Interactive timeline of professional experience with smooth scrolling
+- **Education**: Comprehensive education section with animated cards and mastery seals
 - **Blog**: Content management system for articles and posts with rich text support
 - **Contact**: Professional contact form with validation and user feedback